Orthoclase: Gemstone Information

 • Inclusions

-• Optical effects: chatoyancy, asterism, colour change, ADR: Yellow and colourless cat’s eye gems are known from Myanmar and Sri Lanka.
+• Optical effects: chatoyancy, asterism, color change, ADR: Yellow and colorless cat’s eye gems are known from Myanmar and Sri Lanka.
 Some Sri Lankan stones exhibit asterism.
 An undifferentiated dark brown K-feldspar (RI 1.52; SG 2.6) was reported to exhibit both asterism and chatoyancy.
 Yellow cat’s eye without adularescence has been reported.

 • Absorption spectra (400–700 nm): Absorption spectra described for yellow orthoclase from Madagascar but the material is now known to be high to low sanidine